Ebola drug in Guinea helps some, stirs debate on broader use

 The trial, sponsored by French health research body INSERM and made public on Monday at a medical conference, envisaged testing at least 120 patients, but falling cases in Guinea has made that difficult.

-The trial of another experimental drug, brincidofovir, in Liberia was cancelled due to a lack of patients.
+The trial of another experimental drug, brincidofovir, in Liberia was canceled due to a lack of patients.

 (Additional reporting by Saliou Samb in Conakry and Misha Hussain for the Thomson Reuters Foundation; Editing by David Lewis and Robin Pomeroy)